Marius239/SVR_GARCH_KDE/README.md

 # Manual for using the Codes

-This repo containes alle the code for using SVR-GARCH-KDE hybrid to forecast Value-at-Risk.
+This repo containes all the code for using SVR-GARCH-KDE hybrid to forecast Value-at-Risk.

 Remark 1: Note that the following packages are used: beepr, rugarch, e1071, quantmod, zoo, doParallel, R.utils, xtable, plotly